Set in Brixton, London, this video lesson includes authentic interviews with people living in London, talking about friends.

 Objectives: to practise speaking; to provide fluency practice

-Instructions: Play the video as a warmer.
-Divide the class into two: half the class will be journalists and the other half interviewees.
+Instructions: Divide the class into two: half the class will be journalists and the other half interviewees.

 Journalists have to come up with six questions related to friendship.